crypto-forks/hardhat-prb/packages/math/README.md

 export default {};
 ```

+### Tips

-Read the documentation on the [Hardhat Runtime
+- Read the documentation on the [Hardhat Runtime
-Environment](https://hardhat.org/advanced/hardhat-runtime-environment.html) to learn how to access the HRE different
+  Environment](https://hardhat.org/advanced/hardhat-runtime-environment.html) to learn how to access the HRE different ways.
-ways.
-Also read the documentation on [PRBMath][1] to know all the
+- Read the README in [PRBMath][1] to learn about all the functions available in the Solidity library.
+- See [how](https://github.com/hifi-finance/prb-math/tree/main/test) this plugin is used in PRBMath.

 ## License